 Because of the limited number of seats in the program, Stetson's goal is to admit students who have some experience in international law , a strong interest in the field of international law or can identify how this program would advance their careers.
 Essays addressing these points are particularly helpful to the admissions committee.
 Please put your name and identification number (LSAC account number) at the top of each page.
 Candidates may also submit an addendum to explain unusual circumstances, such as grade fluctuations.

 Applicants are required to submit a résumé along with their personal statement and application.

-For candidates seeking the LL.M. in International Law with an emphasis in Advocacy, Environmental Law or International Business, please also submit a statement of no more than 1,200 words to accompany the application (in addition to the Personal Statement).
+For candidates seeking the LL.M. in International Law with an emphasis in Environmental Law or International Business, please also submit a statement of no more than 1,200 words to accompany the application (in addition to the Personal Statement).

 Notification of Application Status and Decision

 Applicants will receive an email confirming receipt of their application.
 The Office will also inform applicants if there are missing items or if additional information is needed to process the application.
 When applications are complete and submitted for review, applicants will receive an email with a user name and password that allows for applicants to check their application status online and to confirm address and other contact information.
 Important: All decisions will be communicated via email.
 Decisions are not released by phone, except for US military personnel stationed abroad.

 If admitted, a nonrefundable deposit of $500 is required to reserve a seat.
 Please note the seat deposit deadline and instructions for remitting payment on your letter of acceptance.
 This deposit will be credited to your tuition upon registration.
 Please make check or money order payable to Stetson University College of Law.
 Credit cards are also accepted.